mohse-n/L7N_EtherLab/Installation guides/Further Improvements to PREEMPT_RT.md

 We set the value of the following parameters, as recommended by Red Hat.
 * kernel.hung_task_timeout_secs = 600: Sets timeout after a task is considered hanging to 600 seconds.
 * kernel.nmi_watchdog = 0: Disables NMI's (non-maskabled interrupts) watchdog
 * kernel.sched_rt_runtime_us = 1000000: Disable real-time throttling.
 In other words, dedicate 100% of CPU time to the real-time tasks, until the finish or yield.
+This is OK as long as the RT task are running on isolated cores.
 * vm.stat_interval = 10: Increase the time interval between which vm (virtual memory) statistics are updated to 10 seconds.
 The default is 1 second.
 ```bash